fizzo999/city_explorer_api/README.md

  thank you for helping with a debug issue to James Mansour.

-Number and name of feature: 2 GET routes and jason data formatted correctly
+Number and name of feature: 2 GET routes and 2 x json data formatted correctly

 Estimate of time needed to complete: 4:00 HRS